-Crows are commonly associated with death and misfortune – a black coloured bird that portends doom.
-However, this is when alive.
+Crows are commonly associated with death and misfortune – a black colored bird that portends doom.
+However, this is the crow symbolism when alive.
 The dead crow meaning is thought to suggest the opposite, potentially bringing good news and positive change to those who see it.
 Though different people and belief systems hold many varying ideas, it is the crow’s connection to transformation and change – of a good or bad kind – which seems to remain a common theme.

-Bird symbolism is a vast topic but it seems to be agreed that the meaning behind seeing a dead bird depends on what type of bird it is.
+Birds are simply geniuses and bird symbolism is a vast topic but it seems to be agreed that the meaning behind seeing a dead bird depends on what type of bird it is.
 We’ve already mentioned the fact that a crow’s death might suggest positive outcomes for those who see them, yet there is also a belief that dead blackbirds, including crows, point to an unresolved tension deep inside someone.
-This is because the colour black represents that which we cannot see.
+This is because the color black represents that which we cannot see.

 Since songbirds represent communication, their death should encourage us to ask ourselves if we’re hiding something: perhaps we’re not speaking up, or we’ve lost touch with someone in our lives.